I love to cook and try new foods and recipes. Danish dessert reminds me of my childhood; it's perfect for when I need a little comfort food.

 - In a medium sized bowl, add the beet and pear noodles.
 Make a few cuts through the mixture so the spirals are not too long.
 Add the dressing and toss lightly.
 Remove to a serving plate and top with pecans.

 Zoodles: Zucchini Noodles

 Zucchini noodles are one of the easiest and most commonly made vegetables in a spiralizer.
 Often, they are tossed with pasta sauce and used instead of wheat spaghetti.

 I don't peel my zucchini first.
 The spiralizer cuts the skin into such small slices that it is tender.

 The photos below show the zucchini cut with the 1/8 inch (3mm) straight blade.
-With this blade, the noodles are wider and come out more like ribbons.
+This blade makes the noodles wider, and they come out more like ribbons.
 I like these as a side dish.
-I saute them in a little olive oil, with fresh finely chopped garlic, salt, and pepper.
+I saute them in a little olive oil with fresh, finely chopped garlic, salt, and pepper.
 I toss them with a fork as they are cooking.
 It takes about 6 minutes on medium heat.

 © 2018 Ellen Gregory